google/WebFundamentals/src/content/en/tools/lighthouse/audits/title.md

 ### Accessibility {: #accessibility }

-The document title gives screen readers users an overview of a page's purpose.
+The document title provides an overview of a page's purpose.
+The title is especially important for users who rely on screen readers, because they have less context about the page.

 See [Documents must have `<title>` element to aid in navigation][a11y]{:.external}
 for more discussion about the accessibility aspects of this audit.